How Internet of Things Wireless Sensor Networks Can Benefit From Multi-Sensor Platforms

-Consolidated sensing won’t just help IoT devices, it will also help users and designers.
+Consolidated sensing won’t just help IoT sensor networks, it will also help users and designers.

 These sensors could help you avoid this.

-Whether you’re the one using IoT gizmos, designing them, or both, you need to know what’s in it for you.
+Whether you’re the one using IoT wifi sensors, designing them, or both, you need to know what’s in it for you.
 Integrated sensors will reduce complexity and cost for users.
 They’ll help developers by, again, reducing complexity, and eliminating the need for distributed sensors.

-I also don’t want to pay an arm and a leg for IoT devices.
+I also don’t want to pay for an arm and a leg for IoT sensor networks.
 Our cats are a special breed and purchasing them took a little weight off my wallet.
 The fewer sensors a device has, the less it will cost.
 I want to save my puzzle and save some money in the process.

 On the design end, it also makes things a lot easier.
 Instead of having to integrate 5 separate sensors into your PCB, you could put in one WiFi module (which you probably already have) and just request the data.
-It’s much easier to receive data that’s already interpreted than to gather it and then parse it out yourself.
+It’s much easier to receive data that are already interpreted than to gather it and then parse it out yourself.
 An integrated sensor would also eliminate the need for your device to communicate with a distributed sensor network.
-You wouldn’t have to put 10 stick on sensors in the box for Joe Schmoe to place around the house and then pair incorrectly.
+You wouldn’t have to put 10 stick-on sensors in the box for Joe Schmoe to place around the house and then pair incorrectly.

 When you need to access an easy-to-use PCB layout tool that includes everything needed to build high-quality manufacturable circuit boards, look no further than CircuitMaker.
 You'll have everything you need to design and manufacture IoT products that integrate sensors into a single platform and provide a meaningful user experience.
 All CircuitMaker users also have access to a personal workspace on the Altium 365 platform.
 You can upload and store your design data in the cloud, and you can easily view your projects via your web browser in a secure platform.